-What will I expect to see?
+What will I expect to see on an Udawalawe Safari?

 WARNING: Do not feed the wild elephants within the park with your own food.
 Not even fruit.
-This is bad for their digestive systems, they can get really sick and apparently even get diabetes 🙁
+This is bad for their digestive systems, they can get really sick and apparently even get diabetes :(

 I couldn’t believe my eyes and they came so close to the jeep too.
 It was honestly a dream come true.

 There are also monkeys that monkey around and some will jump in your jeep if you have food with you – you have been warned!

-There doesn’t seem to be any control as to how many jeeps are allowed in the park and around 6/7 at a time all crowd round the elephants giving them little space.
+There doesn’t seem to be any control as to how many jeeps are allowed in the park and around 6/7 at a time all crowd around the elephants giving them little space.

 Although this is a great thing that the jeeps are ticking a box in letting all the tourists get close to them, I really didn’t like the way it was frightening the animals.

-After a while, I asked the driver to move to a more quiet side of the park so we could see some peacefully and further away as to not terrify them!
+After a while, I asked the driver to move to a more quiet side of the park so we could see some peacefully and further away so as to not terrify them!

-Although it was slightly overcrowded by lack of jeep control, It doesn’t take away from the fact that the safari is one of the best places to see elephants in Sri Lanka.
+Although it was slightly overcrowded by a lack of jeep control, It doesn’t take away from the fact that the safari is one of the best places to see elephants in Sri Lanka.